Panasonic FZ200 vs Canon 80D

 Review summary: Panasonic FZ200 vs Canon 80D

 So what conclusions can be drawn?
 Which of the two cameras – the Panasonic FZ200 or the Canon 80D – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Panasonic Lumix DMC-FZ200: